-A copy of the auditor's independence declaration as required under s 307C of the Corporations Act 2001 is set out on page 21 for the year ended 30 June 2015.
+A copy of the auditor's independence declaration as required under s 307C of the Corporations Act 2001 is set out on page 20.

 REMUNERATION REPORT (AUDITED)

 Remuneration Policy

 The remuneration policy of the Company has been designed to align Key Management Personnel ('KMP') objectives with shareholder and business objectives by providing a fixed remuneration component and offering specific long-term incentives based on key performance areas affecting the Group's financial results.
 The Board of Malabar believes the remuneration policy to be appropriate and effective in its ability to attract and retain high-quality KMP to run and manage the Group, as well as create goal congruence between directors, executives and shareholders.